Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Description of Integration Approaches

-Visual analytics combines analysis techniques and interactive visual interfaces to enable exploration of- and inference from data \cite{keim2008visual}.
+Visual analytics combines analysis techniques and interactive visual interfaces to enable exploration of --and inference from-- data~\cite{keim2008visual}.
 Machine learning is increasingly combined with visual analytics.
-For example, visual analytics systems allow users to set control points to shape, say, kernel PCA embeddings \cite{oglic2014interactive} or to drag similar data points closer in order to learn distance functions \cite{brown2012dis}.
-In object recognition, users can provide corrective feedback via brush strokes \cite{fails2003interactive} and for classifying plants as healthy or diseased, correctly identified instances where the interpretation is not in line with human explanations can be altered by a human expert \cite{schramowski2020right}.
+For example, visual analytics systems allow users to drag similar data points closer in order to learn distance functions~\cite{brown2012dis}, provide corrective feedback in object recognition \cite{fails2003interactive}, or even to alter correctly identified instances where the interpretation is not in line with human explanations~\cite{schramowski2020right, rieger2019interpretations}.

 Lastly, various tools exist for text analysis, in particular for topic modeling \cite{choo2013utopian} where users can create, merge and refine topics or change keyword weights.
 They thus impart knowledge by generating new reference matrices (term-by-topic and topic-by-document matrices) that are integrated in a regularization term that penalizes the difference between the new and the old reference matrices.
 This is similar to the semantic loss term described above.